nf-core/sarek/docs/usage.md

 ### Using downloaded cache

 Both `snpEff` and `VEP` enable usage of cache, if no pre-build container is available.
-The cache needs to made available on the machine where Sarek is run.
+The cache needs to be made available on the machine where Sarek is run.
 You need to specify the cache directory using `--snpeff_cache` and `--vep_cache` in the command lines or within configuration files.

 Example: